RedReign/FoundryVTT-BetterRolls5e/README.md

 ## Acknowledgements
 - Big thanks to Atropos for making a wonderful VTT that's worth making modules for!
+- CarlosFdez (Supe on discord) is the current maintainer and has done a great deal of work cleaning up the module's code and implementing new, useful features.
+Thanks for all your hard work!
 - Thanks are also due to Hooking for the initial Item Sheet Buttons module, without which this project would not exist.
 - Thank you, Felix#6196 for making a wonderful extension of Chat Damage Buttons reconfigured for this module.
 - Thank you, Brother Sharp#6921 for providing the Japanese localization for this module.